leo770/Tensorflow-Object-Detection-Project/README.md

 * Pre-trained weights for faster_rcnn_inception_v2 and ssd_mobilenet_v1
 * the detection code are in the detect.py (One by one photo identification) and test.py (real time detection).
 * Example of training on your own dataset
+* In training folder, it is faster_rcnn_inception_v2, and the Baidu network disk link is ssd_mobilenet_v1
+* The demo of "Get Start" is based on the model trained by faster_rcnn_inception_v2

 # Get Start
 1. This portfolio test runs on Windows 10Pro for Workstations (19045.2193), IDE is Pycharm, and a dataset uses ssd_mobilenet_v1_coco and faster_rcnn_inception_v2 for training.
 Finally select faster_rcnn_inception_v2 as the recognition model